-- our belief that voclosporin has further potential to be effectively used across a range of therapeutic autoimmune areas including proteinuric kidney diseases and keratoconjunctivitis sicca or DES; - our plan to expand the voclosporin renal franchise with additional renal indications and the exploitation of voclosporin in novel formulations for treatment of autoimmune related disorders: - our belief that the expansion of the renal franchise could create value for - our belief that voclosporin, in combination with MMF, has the potential to significantly improve renal response rates in LN versus current standard of - our ability to evaluate voclosporin in additional proteinuric kidney diseases beyond focal segmental glomerulosclerosis ("FSGS"); - our belief that we had a positive pre-NDA meeting with the FDA for LN, in February of 2020. - the potential impact of COVID-19 on our business operations, nonclinical and clinical trials, regulatory timelines, and potential commercialization; - our planned use of the proceeds from the December 2019 Offering (as defined below): - our current plan to submit the NDA, including the clinical module, to the FDA in the second quarter of 2020: - our plan to file a marketing authorization application with the European Medicines Agency ("EMA") by the first quarter of 2021: - our expectation that top-line results from the AUDREYTM clinical trial will become available during the fourth quarter of 2020: - statements concerning the potential market for voclosporin; - voclosporin;
+- the anticipated commercial potential of voclosporin for the treatment of LN and

+DES. - our plan to expand the voclosporin renal franchise with additional renal indications and the exploitation of voclosporin in novel formulations for treatment of autoimmune related disorders: - our belief that voclosporin, in combination with MMF, has the potential to significantly improve renal response rates in LN versus current standard of - our intention to use the net proceeds from financings for the stated purposes; - our belief that we have sufficient cash resources to adequately fund our plans through the end of 2022: - · our ability to evaluate voclosporin in additional proteinuric kidney diseases;

-our belief that additional patents may be granted worldwin - our belief that additional patents may be granted worldwide based on our filings under the Patent Cooperation Treaty ("PCT"); - our belief that patents corresponding to United States Patent No. 10,286,036 issued to Aurinia covering dosing protocol, with corresponding FDA granted label, for voclosporin in LN, could be granted with similar claims in all major global pharmaceutical markets; - our expectation that the fee amount paid to the FDA will be paid back in the near future; - our strategy to become a global commercial biopharmaceutical company; - and - our plan to evaluate voclosporin in pediatric patients after completion of the study report for AURORA.
+- our plan to file a marketing authorization application with the European Medicines Agency ("EMA") by the second quarter of 2021; - our expectation that top-line results from the AUDREYTM clinical trial will become available during the fourth quarter of 2020: - statements concerning the potential market for voclosporin; - our belief that additional patents may be granted worldwide based on our filings under the Patent Cooperation Treaty ("PCT"): - our belief that patents corresponding to United States Patent No. 10,286,036 issued to us covering dosing protocol, with corresponding FDA granted label, for voclosporin in LN, could be granted with similar claims in all major global pharmaceutical markets; - our strategy to become a global commercial biopharmaceutical company; - our expectation that pricing for voclosporin will be lower in Europe and Japan than in the United States driven by the specific country's pricing and reimbursement processes; - our plan to evaluate voclosporin in pediatric patients; - our belief that the annualized pricing for voclosporin for LN could range between US\$45,000 and US\$90,000: - the potential impact of COVID-19 on our business operations, nonclinical and clinical trials, regulatory timelines, supply chain, and potential commercialization; - a Prescription Drug User Fee Act ("PDUFA") target action date of January 22, 2021.